-Hello there!
 Two decades ago on this day, Donkey Kong Country was released in Europe on the SNES.
 Our esteemed editor, Mr. Wapojif, was but 10 years old at the time.

-Donkey Kong Country
+Celebrating the Legend That is Donkey Kong Country

 Putting it mildly, it’s all a nostalgic trip for us this 20th anniversary and we, like the lunatics we are, still listen to the DKC soundtrack to this day.

 The game is also good, although over-hyped at the time and, although enjoyable, it’s actually quite a simplistic and disappointing affair.